Skip to main content

 The Winchester Public Schools will collaborate with CTE schools and programs in our district, regional, agricultural, and other public high schools to inform students about such opportunities for them by:

-• Ensuring that any middle school student's absence for an opportunity to tour during regular middle school hours is excused without penalty.
+• Ensuring that McCall Middle School administration assists interested middle school students in attending NEMT-hosted tours during regular middle school hours, and that the students’ absence is excused without penalty.

 High School Pathway Options Available to Students